Sustainable Development Goal-16: Harnessing Law, Technology and Human Rights

 Guidelines for FOR SUBMISSION OF RESEARCH PAPER:

 2. Length: The manuscript should contain an abstract of 200-250 words with not more than six keywords.
 Both the abstract and keywords are mandatory.
-The manuscript should be of an average length of 4500-6000 words, typed in MS Word, with 1.5 line space, 12 Font size, Times New Roman font.
+The manuscript should be between 8000-10,000 words typed in MS Word, with 1.5- line space, 12 Font size, Times New Roman font.
+Manuscripts shorter or longer than this range will not be considered.

 EVENT OVERVIEW